davemarong/baby-fadder/README.md

-# Brukte barne klær - "Finn.no" for barne klær
+# Brukte barne klær - "Finn.no" for children's clothes

 > Norway's biggest collection of used children's clothes.